 2. Stick to job-essential information only

-With only one page to work with, it’s critical to stick to job-essential information only.
+With only one page to work with, it’s critical to include only job-relevant details.

-This means you should read the job description carefully to tailor your CV and focus on your most relevant experience and skills.
-Leave out anything that isn’t directly relevant to the job you’re applying for, and you’ll frame yourself as an ideal candidate.
+So customise your CV to the company by focusing on your most relevant experience and skills.
+Cut anything that isn’t directly connected to the job you’re applying for to frame yourself as an ideal candidate.

-You’ll need to take into consideration the following elements to tailor your CV in a way that positions you as the ideal candidate:
+Consider the following elements to tailor your CV in a way that positions you as qualified:

 - The job requirements and qualifications

-3. Provide context with concrete examples and numbers
+3. Give context with examples and hard numbers

-When you include information about your experience and skills in your one page CV, provide context with concrete examples and numbers.
+When you include information about your experience and skills in your one-page CV, help employers understand your abilities with examples and data.